Dr. Navid Pourmokhtari

 Other published works have appeared in Third World Quarterly, Legal Pluralism and Critical Social Analysis, the Journal of Human Trafficking, International Sociology, Jadaliyya, Against the Current, Sociology of Islam, Foucault Studies, and the Journal of International Women’s Studies.

 I am currently working on a third book, entitled Toward a Paradigm Shift in International Relations Studies: An Alternative.
-Herein I map out the broad contours of a new international relations paradigm capable of supplanting the existing one by making peace a condition of possibility.
-Herein I show that, at this juncture in history, achieving a lasting, all-inclusive global peace lies within sight notwithstanding the current status quo in international affairs.
-However, what remains to be seen is whether such a peace can be attained through global deliberation or only upon suffering an unprecedented global calamity.
+This work will map out the broad contours of a new international relations paradigm that might bring world peace closer to becoming a reality.
+I argue that, at this juncture in history, achieving a lasting, all‑inclusive global peace is within sight, notwithstanding the current state of international affairs.
+This does not mean the path ahead will be easy; rather, it suggests that the very tribulations plaguing the world are, themselves, preparing the groundwork for an all-inclusive peace.

-In addition, my passion for global peace has led me to create a YouTube channel, entitled Toward Peace, dedicated exclusively to peace studies.
-This channel analyzes the various prerequisites, i.e., theoretical, social, legal, political, gender, economic, religious, philosophical, psychological, that might aid us in envisioning and creating a more peaceful world.
-It also highlights the critical role youth and particularly women might play in establishing a new world order and by implication a longed for world peace.
+It is also the case that my passion for world peace has led me to launch a YouTube channel entitled Toward Peace, dedicated exclusively to advancing peace studies.
+Its main focus lies in examining the prerequisites, i.e., theoretical, social, legal, gender, governmental, political, diplomatic, economic, religious, philosophical, spiritual, psychological, among others, that might aid us in creating a more peaceful world.
+It also aims to highlight the critical role that social strata, particularly youth and women, might play in establishing international peace.
+With the channel’s viewership growing rapidly, the means are now at hand for introducing a broader audience to the cause of world peace.

 Research interests